NSO Pre-Arrival Checklist

 Immunization Records

-As our immunization forms are to be completed and signed by your healthcare provider, please make an appointment with your provider soon in order to have this form completed by the July 28 deadline.
-Be sure to also talk with your physician during this appointment about other health-related plans and concerns as you transition to college during this appointment.
+As your immunization forms are to be completed and signed by your healthcare provider, please make an appointment with your provider soon in order to have this form completed by the July 15 deadline.

 More information about the immunization requirements and the required forms can be found on the Student Health & Wellbeing website.